pbuckner/x-plane_plugins/XPython/docs/source/development/modules/display_window.rst

  This function is informed of the global bounds (in boxels) of a particular monitor within the X-Plane global desktop space. **Note** that X-Plane must be running in full screen on a monitor in order for that monitor to be passed to you in this callback.
+If it is not running full screen, the function will set data to ``{}``.

 .. py:function:: getAllMonitorBoundsOS(bounds, refCon)

- This routine immediately calls your *bounds()* function with the bounds (in pixels) of each monitor within the operating system’s global desktop space.
+ This routine immediately calls your *bounds()* function with the bounds (in pixels) of each monitor within the operating system's global desktop space.

+ :param bounds: Callback function to receive monitor bounds
+ :type bounds: Callable[[int, int, int, int, int, Any], None]
+ :param refCon: Reference constant passed to callback
+ :type refCon: Any
+ :return: None

  Note that unlike :func:`getAllMonitorBoundsGlobal`, this may include monitors that have no X-Plane window on them.

  Note that this function’s monitor indices match those provided by